storybookjs/marko/MIGRATION.md

 Storybook has built-in Typescript support in 6.0.
 That means you should remove your complex Typescript configurations from your `.storybook` config.
 We've tried to pick sensible defaults that work out of the box, especially for nice prop table generation in `@storybook/addon-docs`.

 To migrate from an old setup, we recommend deleting any typescript-specific webpack/babel configurations in your project.
+You should also remove `@storybook/preset-typescript`, which is superceded by the built-in configuration.

 If you want to override the defaults, see the [typescript configuration docs](https://github.com/storybookjs/storybook/blob/next/docs/src/pages/configurations/typescript-config/index.md).

 ### Correct globs in main.js